paritytech/polkadot/roadmap/implementors-guide/src/node/backing/statement-distribution.md

 Statement Distribution is the only backing subsystem which has any notion of peer nodes, who are any full nodes on the network.
 Validators will also act as peer nodes.

-It is responsible for signing statements that we have generated and forwarding them, and for detecting a variety of Validator misbehaviors for reporting to [Misbehavior Arbitration](../utility/misbehavior-arbitration.md).
-During the Backing stage of the inclusion pipeline, it's the main point of contact with peer nodes, who distribute statements by validators.
+It is responsible for distributing signed statements that we have generated and forwarding them, and for detecting a variety of Validator misbehaviors for reporting to [Misbehavior Arbitration](../utility/misbehavior-arbitration.md).
+During the Backing stage of the inclusion pipeline, it's the main point of contact with peer nodes.
 On receiving a signed statement from a peer, assuming the peer receipt state machine is in an appropriate state, it sends the Candidate Receipt to the [Candidate Backing subsystem](candidate-backing.md) to handle the validator's statement.

 Track equivocating validators and stop accepting information from them.
 Forward double-vote proofs to the double-vote reporting system.
 Establish a data-dependency order: